14 Herculis c

-14 Herculis c or 14 Her c is an extrasolar planet approximately 58.5 light-years away in the constellation of Hercules.
-The planet was found orbiting the star 14 Herculis, with a mass that would likely make the planet a gas giant roughly the same size as Jupiter but much more massive.
-It was discovered on November 17, 2005 and published on November 2, 2006, although its existence was not confirmed until 2021.
+14 Herculis c or 14 Her c is the outermost of two known exoplanets orbiting the star 14 Herculis, approximately 58.4 light-years away in the constellation of Hercules.
+The planet has a mass that would make it a gas giant roughly the same size as Jupiter but much more massive.

+Discovery

+14 Herculis c was discovered by the radial velocity method.
+Its discovery was first reported in 2005 (published in 2006), using data from the ELODIE Planet Search survey.
+It remained a planet candidate until its existence was securely confirmed in 2021.

 According to a 2007 analysis, the existence of a second planet in the 14 Herculis system was "clearly" supported by the evidence, but the planet's parameters were not precisely known.
 It may be in a 4:1 resonance with the inner planet 14 Herculis b.